 Whether I'm teaching an hour yoga class or a weeklong retreat, I aim to facilitate connection: between you and your breath, between you and your heart, between you and the earth, between you and the local people and culture, between you and your fellow yogis.
 My hope is that you will leave with a better sense of wellbeing and a more spacious, open heart.

 Raised in a small NH town.
-Went to college in a slightly bigger NH town.
+Attended college in a slightly bigger NH town.
 Made my way to NYC, by way of San Diego, and have fallen in love with this noisy, boisterous, dirty, big-hearted metropolis.

 I've waited tables, managed programs at an environmental organization, and ran logistics for a commodities brokerage firm.
 Somehow, inexplicably or entirely understandably, that path led me to yoga and I've been teaching for over a decade.